mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v1.0.7
+Updated handling of buffered item removal to time it better with inventory insertion.
+Began preliminary work on support for bypassing buffering for certain items

 #### v1.0.5
 Fixed bug with handling of max requested amounts.
 Updated usage of mecha core energy for logistics tasks to align better with the game's implementation